 6. He was a young Elvis impersonator

 When Mars was a kid, his dad and uncle ran a Hawaiian variety show that sometimes featured the singer as an Elvis impersonator.
 That’s right — he’s been performing since age 4.

 Aside from creating his own hits, Mars has also penned many popular tracks for other artists.
 In fact, before becoming a successful solo artist, he was a known music producer, writing tunes for writing artists like Travie McCoy, Brandy, Sean Kingston, CeeLo Green and Flo Rida.

-Shortly after moving to Los Angeles, Mars signed to Motown Records in 2004 in a deal that "went nowhere," and a conversation with Will.i.am's management also turned out fruitless.
+Shortly after moving to Los Angeles, Mars signed to Motown Records in 2004 in a deal that “went nowhere,” and a conversation with Will.i.am’s management was also fruitless.

 In 2006, he met his future manager at Atlantic Records, Aaron Bay-Schuck.
 After hearing Mars play a couple of songs on the guitar, Bay-Schuck wanted to sign him immediately.
 But the label felt that it was too early and that Mars still needed development as an artist, so Mars didn’t officially sign to Atlantic Records until three years later.
 He broke out when he was featured on the B.o.B single “Nothin’ on You,” which he also wrote.

 9. He’s run into trouble with the law

 In 2010, Mars was arrested in Las Vegas for possession of cocaine.
 He pleaded guilty to felony drug possession, and in return for his plea, he was told that the charges would be erased from his criminal record as long as he stayed out of trouble for a year, paid a $2,000 fine, did 200 hours of community service and completed a drug counseling course.

 10. He’s already matched Elvis Presley in a big way